15 OFFBEAT DESTINATIONS TO VISIT IN RAJASTHAN

 You can enjoy its perks by sauntering in its painted alleyways that narrate the story of its rich past.

-Did this place get you Learn about many such places here?
+Did this place get you to Learn about many such places here?

-Famous as a spiritual sanctuary, Pushkar is every traveller’s ticket to Nirvana in Rajasthan.
+Famous as a spiritual sanctuary, Pushkar is every traveler’s ticket to Nirvana in Rajasthan.

 It is, in fact, the only place on the planet where a temple solely dedicated to Lord Brahma (Creator from the trinity) even exists.